AriFordsham/GHCWiki/commentary/compiler/new-code-gen-pipeline.md

   - That includes a store of the return address, which is stored explicitly on the stack in the same way as overflow parameters.
   - No `CopyIn`, `CopyOut` nodes any more; instead "smart constructors" lower the calling convention to loads/stores/register transfers, using stack area abstraction.
   - But we still have `LastCall`, `LastReturn`, `LastBranch`, `LastJump` as `Last` nodes.
-  - TODO Use the proper calling conventions (post Rep Swamp).

 - **Simple control flow optimisation**, implemented in `CmmContFlowOpt`: